 Our mission to democratize fresh food began in 2010, when our founder, Darwin, was faced with a problem.
-He had stepped out of a business conference in Singapore for a quick bite to eat, but all he saw was long food lines and candy bar vending machines.
+He had stepped out of a business conference in Singapore for a quick bite to eat, but he only saw long food lines and candy bar vending machines.
 Darwin realized he could have fresh or quick, but not both.
 With a love for food and engineering, he set out to solve this problem.

-He found part of the solution while on a business trip to Japan, where he saw fresh food vending machines in places consumers needed them most.
+He found part of the solution while on a business trip to Japan, where he saw fresh food vending machines in places where consumers needed them most.
 The Japanese were onto something, but, for Darwin, this begged the question,

 “Why is there not fresh food vending in every country!?”